cofinalsubnets/lisa/readme.md

 ## missing features
 ### type inference
-under a weak type system suitable for dynamic languages. this will catch many errors and reduce runtime checks
+under a weak type system suitable for dynamic languages. this will catch many errors and reduce runtime checks.

 ### polymorphism / overloading
-of functions like `+`, etc. this will need to fit in with the type system
+of functions like `+`, etc. this will need to fit in with the type system.

 ### general purpose programming
 wide characters, floats, arrays, files, networking, ...

 ### namespace / module system
-important for ease of use and has practical benefits also for compiling
+important for ease of use and has practical benefits for compiling.